 The Payload Module (PLM) is developed by an industrial consortium led by EADS-CASA under direct contract from ESA.
-The PLM development is currently in Phase C/D with its
+The PLM development has been completed, following the integration of the Protoflight Model at EADS-CASA and its subsequent transfer to ESTEC, where the environmental test camapign was succesfully completed by end June 2007.
+The PLM has been transferred to ALCATEL Cannes where it is currently undergoing satellite AIT.